Rikarin/vixen/README.md

 - Metadata and some sort of FileId and VFS to resolve files by ID instead of their real location
 - Importers for importing .meta files and creating "Editor" objects
 - Build pipeline for exporting assets, bundling them, compressing by LZ4 or other format and creating a whole executable
+- Custom serialization library which can handle self referencing files by replacing references by {FileId:...} "structs"

 - Editor